swarnranjan/Guest-Entry-Application/README.md

 - **MaterializeCSS**: A CSS framework based on Material Design for a responsive and modern look.
 - **JavaScript**: For adding interactivity and handling user input.

-## Usage

-To use this application, open the `index.html` file in a web browser.
-The application interface will guide you through adding and managing guest entries.
-The responsive design ensures that you can use the application on any device.

 ---

 This project was created as part of an internship to develop skills in front-end development and responsive design using HTML, CSS, MaterializeCSS, and JavaScript.
 It provides a basic template that can be expanded into a fully functional guest entry application.